dokryconn/Dokters-Prescription/README.md

 You can resume the script by pressing **`[CTRL+ALT+SHIFT+PAUSE]`** again.

-When `Dokter's Prescription.EXE` is launched, the `Dok's Rx Cabinet` folder will be created.

 #	The `Dok’s Rx Cabinet` folder

 The `Dok’s Rx Cabinet` folder is created when `Dokter’s Prescription.EXE` is launched.
-The folder will be created in the same folder of the .EXE file.
-This folder is the main directory for all additional scripts and associated files for the `Dokter’s Prescription.EXE` script.
+The `Dok's Rx Cabinet` folder is the main directory for all additional scripts/files associated with the **Dokter’s Prescription** script.

-The `Dok's Rx Cabinet` folder includes additional scripts that can be launched separately with hotkeys while running the **Dokter's Prescription** script:
+The `Dok's Rx Cabinet` folder includes the following scripts that can be launched with hotkeys while running the **Dokter's Prescription** script:

 - **Launch "Ableton Takeover" script: `[CTRL+ALT+SHIFT+A]`**